Jaseempk/Ceramic-Dec.Identity/README.md

 ## CERAMIC:Decentralized Identity Using 3ID Approach.

-**This project is all about creating Decentralized Identity using Ceramic 3ID approach.**
+**This project is all about creating Decentralized Identity using Ceramic high level SDK-Self.ID approach.**

 **Ceramic is a decentralized data network, that allows for building composable Web3 applications.
 Since Ceramic decentralizes application databases, application developers can reuse data across applications and make them automatically interoperable.**